How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 Liability Insurance

-Regardless of the type of bar you choose, it’s advisable to confirm that you’re covered with liability insurance.
+Regardless of the type of bar you choose, it’s advisable to ensure that you’re covered with liability insurance.
 Most venues and bar caterers are covered with liability insurance, and this extends to you.
-Remember to consult with the staff of the venue or the bar catering service regarding this matter.
+Always consult with the staff of the venue or the bar catering service regarding this matter.

 Corkage Fee

-If you opt for a self-service bar or any DIY bar, you’ll be asked to pay a corkage fee per drink or per guest served.
-The charge depends on the rates as stated by the venue staff.
-It’s best to read the contract thoroughly before agreeing to their conditions.
+If you opt for a self-service bar or any DIY bar, you may be asked to pay a corkage fee per drink or per guest served.
+The fee depends on the rates as stated by the venue staff.
+It’s crucial to read the contract thoroughly before agreeing to their conditions.

 Physical Bar

 Some venues don’t have a physical bar.
-You can either rent one from a bar catering service or be resourceful and make one yourself.
+In such cases, you have the option to rent one from a bar catering service, or you can be resourceful and create one yourself.f.

 Tip for Bartenders

-You only need to tip the bartenders if there’s no gratuity or service fee included in the bar package or contract.
-A tip of 15-20% of the final cost is ideal in such instances.
-Otherwise, tipping is optional.
+If there’s no gratuity or service fee included in the bar package or contract, a tip of 15-20% of the final cost is recommended for the bartenders.
+If a service fee is included, tipping becomes optional but always appreciated.

 Final Thoughts